Total weekend lockdown to combat COVID-19 enforced in Pondy | Business

-All shops and business establishments remained shut at important shopping centers in Puducherry after a 55-hour long weekend lockdown was imposed to check the spread of coronavirus.
+All shops and business establishments remained shut at important shopping centers in Puducherry on Sunday after a 55-hour long weekend lockdown was imposed to check the spread of coronavirus.

 All major thoroughfares wore a deserted look as people stayed indoors.